liquidctl/liquidctl/docs/lianli-uni-guide.md

 ## Toggling Control Mode (PWM Sync)

-The driver supports toggling PWM synchronization on a per-channel basis, **via direct code usage**.
+The driver supports toggling PWM synchronization on a per-channel basis, as an alternative to reinitializing the device, **via direct code usage**.
 The command line interface does not support toggling PWM synchronization.

 To toggle PWM synchronization in code: